-After reading a ton of raves about MAC’s limited edition #226 Small Tapered Blending Brush ($24.50) from the Brunette, Blonde and Redhead collection that debuted earlier this month, I decided to go back to see what the hype is all about.
+After reading a ton of raves about the limited edition MAC 226 Small Tapered Blending Brush ($24.50) from the Brunette, Blonde and Redhead collection that debuted earlier this month, I decided to go back to see what the hype was all about.

-According to MAC’s website, the #226 is a short, tapered blending brush with ultrasoft, natural bristles that is used for application and blending of shadow on the lid, and perfect for working the crease.
+According to MAC, the 226 is a short, tapered blending brush with ultrasoft, natural bristles that is used for application and blending of shadow on the lid, and perfect for working the crease.

-It is very similar to MAC’s #217 Tapered Blending Brush, #222 Tapered Blending Brush and #224 Tapered Blending Brush that I own.
+It is very similar to MAC 217 Tapered Blending Brush, 222 Tapered Blending Brush and 224 Tapered Blending Brush that I own.
 Out of the four, it has the shortest bristles and it fits perfectly onto my crease.
-I normally use MAC’s #219 Pencil Brush to apply the color onto the crease and fluff it out with the #217, but with the #226, I can do both with one brush.
+I normally use MAC 219 Pencil Brush to apply the color onto the crease and fluff it out with the 217, but with the 226, I can do both with one brush.
 I also like to use this to blend eyeshadow along the lash line.

 If you don’t have a lot of eyelid space or a crease or you are simply looking for a brush to blend eyeshadow, I highly recommend this.